pebreo/pebreo.github.io/endgame/partY-what.md

 # What would happen if it worked

-## Victor
-Toby bounced on the balls of his feet, his eyes wide with a question that had been bubbling all evening.
-Grandpa Victor, nestled in his worn armchair by the crackling fireplace, chuckled.

-"Fire away, champ," he said, his voice raspy with age but warm with amusement.

-"Grandpa," Toby began, "is it true that back in your day, everyone had to work all the time?"

-Victor leaned back, a nostalgic smile playing on his lips.
-"Not all the time, no," he said.
-"But work was definitely a bigger part of life.
-We didnt have robots."

-Toby and Topher, the robot assistant, both smiled at eachother.

-"But why?" he persisted, "Couldn't everyone just, you know, relax?"

-Victor's smile softened.
-"Life wasn't so simple then, Toby.
-People had jobs to pay rent, buy food…"  He paused, a shadow flickering across his eyes.
-"Food wasn't always guaranteed for everyone.
-For many people who grew their own food, there were times when crops failed and so maybe they couldnt eat."

-Toby frowned.
-He always had a full plate at his disposal.
-Hunger seemed unimaginable.

-"And what about the big, scary stuff?" he continued, his voice barely a whisper.
-"Climate change, and pollution, and stuff."

-Victor sighed.
-"Those were worries too, Toby.
-Luckily, there were some people that saw ."

-"So, it was harder back then?"
-Toby asked, his voice laced with a newfound empathy.

-"Harder in some ways, definitely," Elias said, his gaze flickering to the crackling fire.
-"But life had its own pace, a simpler rhythm.
-People valued things differently – community, resourcefulness, the thrill of a good harvest.
-We weren't as connected, but in some ways, we were closer."

-Toby pondered this for a moment, his brow furrowed in thought.
-"So, it wasn't all bad?"

-Elias's smile returned, brighter this time.
-"Not at all, Toby.
-Every era has its challenges, but it also has its opportunities.
-The difference is how we choose to face them.
-Back then, we didn't have the technology you do, but we had grit, and a spirit of innovation.
-And that," he said, his voice firm, "is something that will never go out of style."

-Toby nodded slowly, a thoughtful glint in his eyes.
-The future, with all its unknowns, seemed a little less daunting now.
-Perhaps the key wasn't just the fancy gadgets, but the human spirit that built them, the spirit that had faced challenges before and emerged stronger.
-He looked back at his grandpa, a tiny spark of determination igniting within him.
-Maybe, just maybe, his generation could learn from the past and build a future that was both innovative and kind.

 ## Nimfa
 The fluorescent lights of the coffee shop cast a hazy glow on Nimfa's phone screen.
 Unlike the usual barrage of likes and comments, a single message glowed: "Your influence is intriguing.
 Meet me at The Forge tonight, 12 AM."
 It wasn't a name, but a username - The Curator.
 A legend in the underground art scene, The Curator held the key to coveted gallery shows.
 Nimfa's stomach lurched.
 This was it.